Volograms/volograms_unreal4_plugin/README.md

 * Only 64-bit Windows systems are supported currently.
 * MacOS and iOS are work-in-progress.
 * Android is planned for a future version.
-* 32-bit Windows can be added if required.

 ### How do I get set up? ###